sirkostya009/new-mux/README.md

 Engineered as a simple improvement upon standard net/http implementation of ServeMux, with main algorithm and ergonomics largely borrowed from fasthttp/router.

-Thus, this multiplexer has optional and regex path params unlike the standard mux.
+Thus, this multiplexer has optional and regex path params unlike the standard one.

-Groups are also supported, but their ergonomics aren't traditional, instead you simply merge different handlers with Mux.Merge.

 Inherits 0 allocation routing, except for redirects.
 This is a deliberate choice attempting to strip away any external deps from codebase.